 The teahouses either have the traditional squat toilets or the western style toilets.
 You may get the western-style toilet in the lower altitude, but you will have the traditional ones as you go up in a higher altitude.
 Make sure you carry enough toilet paper and hand sanitizer.
 You may get it in the lower elevation area and hot water may not be always available for showers.
 So, it is suggested you carry wet wipes instead of taking showers.

 Teahouse trekking is famous in Nepal, one of the most amazing treks to experience apart from the trekking trails' beauty.
 Apart from getting a warm and comfortable stay at the lodges or guesthouse, you do not need to carry heavy equipment and enjoy the trek.
 You can enjoy the teahouse trek infamous trails such as Everest, Annapurna, Manaslu and Langtang region.

 Get help from our travel specialists for holiday ideas that matches your interests.

-The Everest Region is one of the best trekking routes in the world where a large number of trekkers visit Nepal to come across the highest mountain on Earth.
+The Everest Region is one of the best trekking routes for teahouse trek in the world where a large number of trekkers visit Nepal to come across the highest mountain on Earth.
 Everest Region is not only a destination for luxury trekkers but also for backpackers.
 The trekkers can get the comfort of warm beds and good meals.
 You can find teahouses and luxury hotels for your overnight stay depending on your preferences.